Bhuvan210/Bhuvan210/README.md

 - 🌱 Currently learning: **AI-driven decentralized finance and blockchain on Polygon**.
 - 📚 Working on: Online learning platforms for impactful education

+### 🚀 Fun Facts:
+- 👾 I'm learning how to integrate AI into everyday applications.
+- 🎮 When I'm not coding, I love gaming and exploring new tech trends.

 ---

 ## 🚀 Skills and Tools